FAQ

 Relationship: An AI system has one or more AI processes.
 Each AI process can have an assessment.
 The three elements are linked — changes to one element can affect the others.

-How do I manage my team and roles?
+How do I manage my users and roles?

-In the "Organisation" module (visible to company admins), the "Employees" tab is where you manage your team:
+In the "Organisation" module (visible to company admins), the "User management" tab is where you manage your company's user accounts:

-• Add employee: you invite by email, first and last name; the person receives an email with a sign-up link.
-New employees are automatically assigned the "Employee" role.
+- Add user: you invite by email, first and last name; the person receives an email with a sign-up link.
+New users automatically get the "User" role.
+The "Invitation language" field sets the language the email is sent in — prefilled with your own interface language.
+Resending uses the same language as the original invitation.

-• Status: Active, Inactive, Pending (open invitation) or Expired.
-You can deactivate/activate employees and resend or delete invitations.
+- Status: Active, Inactive, Pending (open invitation) or Expired.
+You can deactivate/activate users and resend or revoke invitations.

 Roles: